COMPENSATION COMMITTEE MANDATE

 10. The Compensation Committee will annually review the Corporation’s compensation policies and practices to consider whether they are aligned with the Corporation’s risk management principles and whether they might, or are reasonably likely to, encourage executives and other employees to take inappropriate or excessive risks.
 In so doing, the Compensation Committee will assess whether any of the Corporation’s compensation policies or practices would likely give rise to material risks to the Corporation, or otherwise affect the risks faced by the Corporation and management of those risks.

 11. The Compensation Committee will review the executive compensation disclosure before the Corporation publicly discloses this information, including the Compensation Discussion and Analysis Section and compensation committee report (if applicable) of any information circular which contains executive compensation disclosure.

 12. The Compensation Committee will review and re-assess the adequacy of this mandate from time to time, as appropriate.

-12. The Compensation Committee has the authority, to the extent it deems necessary or appropriate, to retain independent legal or other advisors and will be directly responsible for the appointment, compensation and oversight of the work of any such advisors retained by the Compensation Committee.
+- The Compensation Committee has the authority, to the extent it deems necessary or appropriate, to retain independent legal or other advisors and will be directly responsible for the appointment, compensation and oversight of the work of any such advisors retained by the Compensation Committee.
 The Corporation shall provide appropriate funding, as determined by the Compensation Committee, for payment of reasonable compensation to the advisors employed by the Compensation Committee.
-The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other advisor to the Compensation Committee, other than in-house legal counsel, only after taking into consideration all factors relevant to that person’s independence (including the following six factors and any other factors specified from time to time in the listing standards of the NYSE MKT):
+The Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other advisor to the Compensation Committee only after taking into consideration all factors relevant to that person’s independence, including the following six factors (and any other factors specified from time to time in the listing standards of the NYSE American):

 (1) The provision of other services to the Corporation by the person that employs the compensation consultant, legal counsel or other advisor;